OFSTED deep dive questions

 Curriculum Intent and curriculum impact questions

 An inspection is an opportunity to clarify exactly what and how a school curriculum is delivered.
 It is as much for the school as it is for accountability measures (putting a positive spin on the experience!).
 There's a lot more to an inspection than a simple lesson observation and a chat with the curriculum leaders.
 An OFSTED inspector will expect to see how curriculum subjects are organised and delivered.
-The recent deep dive in school documents gave school leaders insight into what questions inspectors will ask and what type of knowledge they are looking for.
+The recent examination in school documents gave school leaders insight into what questions inspectors will ask and what type of knowledge they are looking for.
 In this article, we provide some extracts of what this looks like in practice.
 If nothing else, the questions can be used in staff meetings to help clarify how the curriculum is designed and delivered.
-The prompts below are an interesting reflection tool for discussions about effective learning and in this case, are solely focused on an English subject Deep Dive.
+The prompts below are an interesting reflection tool for discussions about effective learning and in this case, are solely focused on an English subject examination.

 The curriculum for novices in English enables pupils to gain fluency in key practices which are essential for later success.